Straw bale House Eco Retreat

 For more information ontheir sustainable living features or if you like to stay with Debra there are 3 rooms listed on Airbnb; Ground floor, Amber room and the 2 room wing or give her a call on 0401132639.

-Provide imagery of the property so Debra & Krispy can overlay plans to build a natural water garden for growing aqua plants, and designing a natural swimming pond.
+Provide drone survey imagery of the property so the owners can overlay plans to build a natural water garden for growing aqua plants, and designing a natural swimming pond.
 Also for the flow of water over the property, to create creek beds and natural habitat for migrating birds and local flora and fauna.

 When data is processed the output can be a high res 2D image, 3D orthomosaic model or elevation map of the area.
 The 2D map will give Debra an idea from a bird eye point of view where to place the water garden.

-The terrain model will help her fine tune and confirm if the position she wants will work with nature.
+The terrain model will help her fine-tune and confirm the position of where she wants the tank to be.
 Terrain gradients on the image will give her an idea of water runoffs due to gravity and where the water is most likely to pool into after a large downpour.
-We also used Propeller software for the terrain gradients.

 For more information on mapping contact email@example.com